 E3 carried out extensive environmental modelling, taking into account operational management and future climate change.
 E3 presented the project at the International Passivhaus Conference in Munich in 2018.

-The project follows the long term monitoring of HARC by Elemental one of our project collaborators and shows what can be achieved by simple, passive, integrated design, and will be economic to run in the long term.
+The project follows the long term monitoring of HARC by Elemental, one of our project collaborators, and shows what can be achieved by simple, passive, integrated design, and the building will be economic to run in the long term.